-- 1. Applicants are admitted for the fall semester of each year at all campuses and in the spring semester at the Ashtabula campus. - 2.
-Applicants must first be admitted to Kent State University and meet with an ADN program representative, for the Twinsburg campus attend the required ADN information session, before they are eligible for selection to the nursing program. - 3.
-Selection of applicants to the nursing program is based upon the following: - a.
+- 1. Applicants are admitted to the Associate Degree in Nursing Program for the fall semester of each year at all campuses and in the spring semester at the Ashtabula campus. - 2.
+Applicants must first be admitted to Nursing Technology (NRST) major at Kent State University and meet with an ADN program representative, for the Twinsburg campus attend the required ADN information session, before they are eligible for selection and progression into the Associate Degree in Nursing Program (Technical Study sequence). - 3.
+Selection of applicants to the Associate Degree in Nursing Program (Technical Study sequence) is based upon the following: - a.
 Successful completion of high school equivalency to algebra, biology and chemistry.
 If high school course work was not taken in those areas, then college or equivalent courses in those areas must be completed prior to consideration for admission to the program. - b.
 Successful completion of all developmental courses prescribed through placement testing or evidence of mastery of the content. - c.
-Students must have a grade of "C" (2.00) or higher in all courses completed in the curriculum for the ADN, LPN to ADN or Paramedic to ADN program prior to admission. - d.
+Students must have a grade of "C" (2.00) or higher in all courses completed in the curriculum for the ADN program or LPN to ADN Transitions or Paramedic to ADN Transition program options prior to admission. - d.
 GPA admission requirements must be met as follows: - i.
 A minimum 2.70 cumulative GPA is required. - ii.
 Under no circumstance will a GPA be rounded. - iii.
 For students who have attended one or more academic institutions (includes all accredited colleges and universities): - 1.
 The cumulative GPA from your most recent school where at least 12 overall credit hours were completed will be utilized in the admission selection process. - 2.
 If Kent State University was attended but is not the most recently attended school, the Kent State cumulative GPA must be a minimum 2.00 and the cumulative GPA from the most recent school with at least 12 completed credit hours must be a minimum 2.70. - 3.
 If fewer than 12 credit hours were completed at all institutions, the admission committee reserves the right to determine which GPA will be used for admission. - iv.
-For College Credit Plus/dual enrolled high school students applying directly from high school who have taken college courses while in high school, minimum high school and college cumulative GPAs of 2.70 are required.

-v.
-For high school students with no college courses taken, a minimum high school cumulative GPA of 2.70 and a composite ACT score of 22 or SAT score of 1030 are required.
+For College Credit Plus/dual enrolled high school students applying directly from high school who have taken college courses while in high school, minimum high school and college cumulative GPAs of 2.70 are required. - v.
+For high school students with no college courses taken, a minimum high school cumulative GPA of 2.70 and a composite ACT score of 22 or SAT score of 1030 are required. - 4.
+All completed applications for the Associate Degree in Nursing Program (Technical Study sequence) will be reviewed by an Admission Committee on each campus.
+Applicants will be evaluated according to criteria which can be obtained at a nursing information session and is available from each nursing program department.
+Applicants will be notified of the decision concerning their admission to the nursing program.
+The nursing program will admit as many qualified students as its resources permit.
+Applicants who are not admitted may reapply for consideration for the next class.